dfensgmbh/biz.dfch.CS.MEF.Example/README.md

 ## Test the project

-1. Run the project.
+1. Run the project
-     A command window appears.
+2. A command window appears.
-2. Type addition or subtraction commands.
+3. Type addition or subtraction commands
   * 1+1
   * 1-2
-3. Try to type multiplication or division commands.
+4. Try to type multiplication or division commands
   * 1*2
   * 1/2